baktoft/yaps/README.md

     described [here](#prepDetectionsHelp).

 2.  **Define sync parameters**.
-Each data set is different in terms of e.g. array configuration, precission and accuracy of hydrophone positioning, acoustic environment and detection probability, sync tag configuration, manufacturer etc.
+Each data set is different in terms of e.g. array configuration, precision and accuracy of hydrophone positioning, acoustic environment and detection probability, sync tag configuration, manufacturer etc. A number of parameters are available to setup the synchronization process for best results.

-      - `max_epo_diff` Hydrophones are assumed to be running on at least somewhat similar time, so that ping trains from sync tags can be aligned correctly across all hydros. `max_epo_diff` sets the upper threshold for differences in TOA of sync tags.
-Best parameter value depends on burst rate of sync tags and how far apart the internal clocks of the hydros are prior to synchronization.
+      - `max_epo_diff` Hydrophones are assumed to be running on at least somewhat similar time, so that ping trains from sync tags can be aligned correctly across all hydrophones. `max_epo_diff` sets the upper threshold for differences in TOA (Time Of Arrival) of a sync tag transmission detected at each hydrophone.
+Best parameter value depends on burst rate of sync tags and how far apart the internal clocks of the hydrophones are prior to synchronization.
 A bit less than half of minimum sync tag burst rate is a good starting choice.
+A linear time correction applied to the detection data prior to synchronization can improve the alignment process dramitically.

-      - `min_hydros` To ensure connectivity throughtout the array, pings from sync tags need to be detected by multiple hydrophones and all hydrophones need to detect sync tags also detected by other hydrophones. `min_hydros` sets the lower threshold of how many
+      - `min_hydros` To ensure connectivity throughout the array, pings from sync tags need to be detected by multiple hydrophones and all hydrophones need to detect sync tags also detected by other hydrophones. `min_hydros` sets the lower threshold of how many